zhaoou/notes/ml/ml_intro.md

 Backprojection from feature space back to input space creates a non-linear boundary that we need.

-There are provided kernel functions:
+There are **provided kernel functions**:
 * Gaussian Radial Basis Function (RBF)
 * Polynomial
 * Sigmoid

 Every kernel is characterised by a set of hyperparameters that have to be tuned for a particular problem

+**All SVMs have** a cost or regularisation parameter, C controls the trade-off between maximising the margin and minimising the training error.

+* High values of C will force the creation of complex boundaries that misclassify as few training samples as possible (overfitting).

+* As C decreases, wider margins are created, but if it is too small, there may be underfitting.

-In RBF SVMs, only one kernel parameter has to be optimised - γ (gamma) - in addition to the regularisation parameter C.
+**In RBF SVMs** one additional kernel parameter has to be optimised - γ (gamma).

 The hyperparameter γ determines the degree of nonlinearity or width of the RBF kernel.